/ ComfyUI / Fixing ComfyUI's Red Box Hell - The Definitive Troubleshooting Guide for Missing Nodes, Broken Workflows & Common Errors 2025

 Installing Python Dependencies: Many custom nodes require additional Python packages.
 Check for requirements.txt file in node directory.

 Navigate to the custom node directory and install requirements using pip.
 Some nodes include install scripts that automate dependency installation.
+If you're experiencing Python environment issues or package conflicts, understanding the basics of ComfyUI's architecture can help troubleshoot installation problems.

 Common Installation Issues: